53845714nF/EventTom/frontend/README.md

 - Active Container should now appear in Docker Desktop and is running on **localhost://8080**

 ## Design Best Practices
-- Create your Views and Components according to the [Design Guideline]()
+- Create your Views and Components according to the [Design Guideline](/frontend/src/assets/Design_Guideline.pdf)
 - Use the [Color Variables](/frontend/src/assets/base.css)
+- Basic styling classes which can be reused all accross the page are implemented inside the [main.css](/frontend/src/assets/main.css)

 ## Coding Best Practices